Committed to Sustainability

 Addressing Climate Change, Minimizing Our Footprint

 Good growth starts with a commitment to addressing climate change.
-Rising greenhouse gas emissions pose a real threat to the health of our planet — from the existence of wildlife, to the biodiversity of habitats as well as the availability of water and other natural resources.
+Rising greenhouse gas emissions pose a real threat to the health of our planet — from the existence of wildlife to the biodiversity of habitats as well as the availability of water and other natural resources.
 That’s why Clorox supports congressional action on comprehensive national climate change legislation aimed at reducing total emissions of greenhouse gas over time without causing undue hardships for the U.S. economy.

 We’re committed to doing our part to help address climate change through our public sustainability goals and commitments, which are embedded in our long-term strategic plan known as our 2020 Strategy.
 Our 2020 Strategy calls for 20 percent reductions in greenhouse gas (GHG) emissions, energy, water and waste-to-landfill of our manufacturing and distribution operations by the year 2020.
-Today, we’re on track with achieving our goals, after having achieved double-digit reductions in GHG emissions, water use and waste-to-landfill between 2008 and 2011, our prior goal period.
+Today, we’re on track to achieve our goals, after having achieved double-digit reductions in GHG emissions, water use and waste-to-landfill between 2008 and 2011, our prior goal period.

 Making Sustainability Improvements to our Products